StackStorm/st2docs/docs/source/install/uninstall.rst

 .. note::

-  If uninstalling a version earlier than StackStorm 3.3 then add postgresql* to list of databases if installed on your system.
+  If uninstalling a version earlier than StackStorm 3.3, add postgresql* to list of databases to remove if it is installed on your system.

 5. Remove Repositories